Dion and the Belmonts: Background and history

 They followed the hit with the ballads "No One Knows" (No. 19) and "Don't Pity Me" (No. 40), which they also performed on Bandstand.
 This early success brought them their first major tour in late 1958, with the Coasters, Buddy Holly and Bobby Darin, followed by the historic and tragic Winter Dance Party tour featuring Holly, Ritchie Valens and the Big Bopper.
-On February 2, 1959, after playing the Surf Ballroom, Holly arranged to charter a plane.
-Dion decided he could not afford the $36 cost to fly to the next venue.
+On February 2, 1959, after playing the Surf Ballroom, Holly arranged to charter a plane that could only take Holly and two of the other headliners.
+Holly decided it would be chosen by a coin toss.
+It was "the Big Bopper" J. P. Richardson who won the first coin toss and it was Dion who won the second coin toss.
+Dion decided he could not afford the $36 cost to fly to the next venue and he told Holly no and gave his plane seat to Valens who was sick with the flu and present in the dressing room where they all met with Holly to toss the coins.
 According to Dion, $36 was the price his parents paid for monthly rent.
-He told Holly no. Shortly after midnight, on February 3, 1959, the plane crashed near Clear Lake, Iowa.
+Shortly after midnight, on February 3, 1959, the plane crashed near Clear Lake, Iowa.
 Holly, Valens, The Big Bopper, and the pilot Roger Peterson were all killed.
 Bobby Vee, then an unknown artist, performed in Holly's place at the next concert.
 Later, Jimmy Clanton, Frankie Avalon, and Fabian were hired to finish the tour in place of the three deceased headliners.
 As of January 11, 2017, with the death of Holly's tour guitarist Tommy Allsup, Dion is the lone surviving member of the original Winter Dance Party lineup.
 (The lone surviving Belmont, Angelo D'Aleo, was not on the tour, as he was in the US Navy at the time.)

 In March 1959, Dion and the Belmonts' next single, "A Teenager in Love", broke the Top Ten, reaching No. 5 on the Billboard Hot 100 and No. 28 on the UK Singles Chart.
 Written by Doc Pomus and Mort Shuman, it's considered one of the greatest songs in rock and roll history.
 It was followed by their first album, Presenting Dion and the Belmonts.
 Their biggest hit, "Where or When", was released in November 1959, and reached No. 3 on the Billboard Hot 100 with the group making another national appearance on American Bandstand.
 Although publicity photos show the group as a trio without Angelo D'Aleo, he performed on all of their recorded material; these photos were presented for promotional reasons owing to his departure to serve in the U.S. Navy.